kitapyurdu/how-to-docs/README.md

 # how-to-docs

-This repo contains our public how-to documents.
+This repository contains our public how-to documents.
+These documents consist of solutions to our problems which we occurred at day-to-day development operations.
+Also this file is something like table of contents and contains brief descriptions of each file at this repository.

+### Upgrade to PHP7 on CentOS

+ *todo: sinan.argun*